Fire Wardens – Why?

 • The installed occupant warning equipment

-Many companies allocate a warden to a designated “area” of the workplace i.e. office area, warehouse, a floor (multi story buildings) etc, with these areas small enough to enable the warden to effectively manage and control all employees in the designated area during an emergency incident.
+Many companies allocate a warden to a designated “area” of the workplace i.e. office area, warehouse, a floor (multi-story buildings), etc. These areas are small enough to enable the warden to effectively manage and control all employees in the designated area during an emergency incident.

 Training – Why?